steven-wolfman/ubc-term-finder/dev-story.md

 We originally installed with `babel` but got rid of it.
 It's not in `package.json`.

 Ah, the [`npm list`](https://docs.npmjs.com/cli/v7/commands/npm-ls) command can give more of your dependency tree with, e.g., `npm list --depth=3`, or the [`npm explain`](https://docs.npmjs.com/cli/v7/commands/npm-explain) command can give you bottom-up info.
 There may be other reasons we have it, but `jest` has a bunch of dependencies into babel.

+## Why didn't running `npx tsc --init` with `build` and `src` directories indicated add include/exclude to tsconfig.json?

+No idea.
+Should we have used one of the ["typescript base configs"](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#tsconfig-bases) instead??